JeringTech/KeyValueStore/ReadMe.md

     ```

 #### Managing Disk Space
-While `MixedStorageKVStore` performs [log compaction](log-compaction) periodically, data can only be so compact.
-So long as you're adding new records,
+`MixedStorageKVStore` performs [log compaction](log-compaction) periodically, however, data can only be so compact - the size of your data can grow boundlessly as long as you're adding new records.
-the size of your data can grow boundlessly.
-Therefore, we recommend monitoring disk space the same way you would monitor memory or CPU usage.
-For example, if you're
+Therefore, we recommend monitoring disk space the same way you would monitor any other metric.
-using a cloud VM, consider setting an alerts for disk space.

 ## API
 <!-- MixedStorageKVStore generated docs -->